Finding the best type of property for buy to let

 - Category: News update

-Be it a science, an art, or something in between, finding the best type of property for buy to let is far from easy.
+Finding the best type of property for buy-to-let is far from easy.

 Then there’s finding a property to suit your target market.
 One- and two-bedroom flats with good transport links and proximity to entertainment tend to suit young professionals, for instance, whilst larger homes in quieter, safer communities near good local schools will appeal to families.